taosdata/kafka-connect-tdengine/README.md

 ### Multiple Format Support

-This connector supports multiple input formats, such as [line](https: //docs.influxdata.com/influxdb/v2.1/reference/syntax/line-protocol/),[telnet](http: //opentsdb.net/docs/build/html/api_telnet/put.html),[json](http: //opentsdb.net/docs/build/html/api_http/put.html).
+This connector supports multiple input formats, such as [line](https://docs.influxdata.com/influxdb/v2.1/reference/syntax/line-protocol/),[telnet](http://opentsdb.net/docs/build/html/api_telnet/put.html),[json](http://opentsdb.net/docs/build/html/api_http/put.html).
 Users can explicitly define mappings for types in indices.
 When a mapping is not explicitly defined, TDengine can determine field types from data, however, some types such as timestamp and decimal, may not be correctly inferred.
 To ensure that the types are correctly inferred, the connector provides json format to infer a mapping from the schemas of Kafka messages.

 ## Build from Source

 To build a development version you'll need a recent version of Kafka as well as a set of upstream Confluent projects, which you'll have to build from their appropriate snapshot branch.
-See the [Confluent quickstart](https: //docs.confluent.io/platform/current/quickstart/ce-docker-quickstart.html) for guidance on this process.
+See the [Confluent quickstart](https://docs.confluent.io/platform/current/quickstart/ce-docker-quickstart.html) for guidance on this process.

 1. Clone this Github repository:
-   `git clone git@github.com: taosdata/kafka-connect-tdengine.git`
+   `git clone git@github.com:taosdata/kafka-connect-tdengine.git`
 2. You can build kafka-connect-tdengine with `Maven` using the standard lifecycle phases.
    `mvn clean package`
 3. A `.zip` file will be produced in the `/target/components/packages/` folder after the process has run.
 4. Install the `.zip` into a directory specified in the `plugin.path` of your connect worker's configuration properties file.
-See the [Confluent instructions](https: //docs.confluent.io/home/connect/install.html#install-connector-manually) for further information on this step.
+See the [Confluent instructions](https://docs.confluent.io/home/connect/install.html#install-connector-manually) for further information on this step.
 5. [Configure](#configuration) the connector.

 ## Quick Start